W.M. Keck Mentorship Awards

 In conjunction with the W.M.
 Keck Chair for Professional Development Education and the Faculty Senate, the Office of Academic Affairs seeks to support and encourage the development and adoption of novel and effective mentorship strategies across campus.
 Three Mentorship Awards have been established to recognize extraordinary mentorship activities that go above and beyond regular advising.
 Successful candidates may have developed new mentoring initiatives, assisted those that face significant challenges or are vulnerable, or created new pathways for growth and empowerment.
 Any faculty or staff member is eligible for consideration.
 Three awards will be issued; one for mentoring undergraduate students, one for mentoring graduate students, and one for mentoring faculty or staff members.

 The award: The recipient will receive a plaque and a monetary award of $1,500 that is to be used for mentoring or advising activities.
-The award winners will be recognized as part of the April Faculty Awards ceremony, and featured on Mines’ websites and Mines’ social media outlets.
+The award winners will be recognized as part of the April Faculty Awards Celebration, and featured on Mines’ websites and Mines’ social media outlets.

 For questions or information contact Roel Snieder (email@example.com).